apiaryio/cloudwatch-to-papertrail/README.md

 # cloudwatch-to-papertrail
 Lambda to send logs from Cloudwatch to Papertrail

+## Deprecation Notice

+This package is no longer maintained by Apiary, use at your own risk.
+We welcome you to fork and maintain this package yourself.

 ## Usage

 First, ensure an IAM role exists called `lambda_basic_execution`,